Sunday, July 7, 2013

 Child 44 (Tom Rob Smith, 2008)

-I keep away from thrillers mostly but this one was given to me as a gift by a very special friend so needles to say I had to check it out.
-Can't say I have something specific against the genre, it's just that I don't have time to go through these formulaic and predictable 500+ pages monstrosities about brutal serial killers, usually "spiced up" by some sinister occult crap which - most often than not - uses exotic historical events for its background.
+I tend to avoid thrillers mostly, but this one was given to me as a gift by a very special friend, so needless to say, I had to check it out.
+Can't say I have something specific against the genre; it's just that I don't have time to go through these formulaic and predictable 500+ pages monstrosities about brutal serial killers, usually "spiced up" by some sinister occult crap, which, more often than not, uses exotic historical events for its background.

-Child 44 checks all the above requirements with one slight modification - role of Satan is taken over by the communist regime in the former Soviet Union.
-Orwellian state where twelve years old kids get executed and working people are send to Gulags if they are half an hour late for work.
+Child 44 checks all the above requirements with one slight modification - the role of Satan is taken over by the communist regime in the former Soviet Union.
+An Orwellian state where twelve-year-old kids get executed and working people are sent to Gulags if they are half an hour late for work.
 Etc etc etc

-In this nightmarish and crime-less surrounding (people are simply too scared to break the laws) our hero needs to hunt down and stop the serial killer of kids.
-And in the process save his marriage.
-And face his long buried dark family secret.
+In this nightmarish and crime-free surrounding (people are simply too scared to break the law), our hero needs to hunt down and stop the serial killer of kids.
+And in the process, save his marriage.
+And face his long-buried dark family secret.
 And naturally re-evaluate his beliefs and loyalty to the communist regime.

-By painting this picture of hell on earth more and more intensely, author only succeeds to make it increasingly more boring.
-And after halfway though, this crap becomes simply laughable.
-Almost pissed my pants where Raisa tests her hubby's Quo Vadis transformation by suggesting him to kill a peasant who gave them a ride.
+By painting this picture of hell on earth more intensely, the author only succeeds in making it increasingly boring.
+And after halfway through, this crap becomes simply laughable.
+Almost pissed my pants when Raisa tests her hubby's Quo Vadis transformation by suggesting that he kill a peasant who gave them a ride.

-Mess of the book that works only as cheap brainwashing propaganda.
-Insult even to the intelligence of an average airport book-shopper.
-For the life of me I can't understand why this piece of shit was long-listed for a Man Booker prize.
+Mess of a book that works only as cheap brainwashing propaganda.
+It is an insult even to the intelligence of the average airport book shopper.
+For the life of me, I can't understand why this piece of shit was long-listed for a Man Booker prize.

 1/5